 Whitepaper and Project Roadmap

-A whitepaper is the official and technical document published by a project's development team.
-It provides comprehensive information about the project's idea, purpose, and roadmap.
+The whitepaper is the official and technical document of a project that is published by its development team.
+Reviewing a cryptocurrency whitepaper includes comprehensive information about the project’s idea, objectives, and roadmap.

 Components of a whitepaper include: